Skip to main content

 Role-Based Access Control (RBAC) & API Security

-nanoStream Cloud includes a role-based permission model to ensure that only authorized users can perform critical or sensitive operations.
+nanoStream includes a role-based permission model to ensure that only authorized users can perform critical or sensitive operations.
 This applies to both the Dashboard and the Bintu API.

 User RoleResponsibilityAccess LevelPermissions